MistyKnives/Kick-Discord-RPC/README.md

 2. After that is done, you can run the app.
 You can either directly run it through the main() method in the Main class or build the app to a jar and then run it through command line.
    <img src="https://raw.githubusercontent.com/MistyKnives/Kick-Discord-RPC/main/images/run_program.png"></img>
    </br>
-3. Once the program is running, the output should look like this
+3. Once the program is running, the output should look like this</br>
    <img src="https://raw.githubusercontent.com/MistyKnives/Kick-Discord-RPC/main/images/running.png"></img>
 4. Now go ahead and start your stream!
    <img src="https://raw.githubusercontent.com/MistyKnives/Kick-Discord-RPC/main/images/obs.png"></img>